 Quinoa Corn Salad

-A nutritious Mexican-inspired Quinoa Corn Salad with fresh avocado, crisp corn, black beans, cilantro, and green onions.
-This salad is dressed in our favorite chipotle-lime vinaigrette.
+This Mexican-inspired Quinoa Corn Salad is loaded with fresh avocado, corn, black beans, cilantro, and green onions, all tossed in a zesty chipotle-lime vinaigrette.

 Ingredients